geminikenshi/Leetcode/20. Valid Parentheses/README.md

 ## Version 2

-Use object as a hashmap, much leaner code.
+Use an object as a hashmap, resulting in much cleaner code.